-We sell a substantial portion of our solar module products to a limited number of customers, including distributors, system integrators and various manufacturers who either integrate our products into their own products or sell them as part of their product portfolio.
-Our top five customers by revenues collectively accounted for approximately 57.5%, 26.0% and 29.2% of our net revenues in 2009, 2010 and 2011, respectively.
+We sell a substantial portion of our solar module products to a limited number of customers, including distributors, system integrators, project developers and installers who either integrate our products into their own products or sell them as part of their product portfolio.
+Our top five customers by revenues collectively accounted for approximately 26.0%, 29.2% and 21.6% of our net revenues in 2010, 2011 and 2012, respectively.
 We typically enter into one-year framework sales agreements with our customers, with quarterly firm orders stipulating prices and quantities.
 We anticipate that our dependence on a limited number of customers will continue for the foreseeable future.
 Consequently, any of the following events may cause material fluctuations or declines in our revenues: